 Daniel Nishijima, assistant professor of emergency medicine, appreciates the informal setting and the opportunities this affords for examining actual research questions and problems brought by the attendees.
 "These sessions are a great resource to researchers," he says.
 "Even if one does not have a specific question for the day, these sessions provide an excellent opportunity to learn about patient-centered outcomes research."

-If you would like to join the PCOR methods workshops, please contact Laura Sterner at firstname.lastname@example.org to be added to our PCOR special interest mailing list.
+If you would like to join the PCOR methods workshops, please contact Kirstin Truitt at firstname.lastname@example.org to be added to our PCOR special interest mailing list.

 What is Patient-Centered Outcomes Research (PCOR)?

 The web site of the Patient-Centered Outcomes Research Institute (PCORI) provides this definition of Patient-Centered Outcomes Research: